CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 Create a parser schema
 ----------------------
-Stated simply, a schema defines the key-value pairs included in a Python dictionary of parsed output.
+A schema defines the key-value pairs stored in the Python dictionary that a parser creates.

 Example of a schema
 ^^^^^^^^^^^^^^^^^^^
 You can see all of the available parser schemas on the `Parsers List website <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers>`_.

 1. At the top of the page, search for a show command, such as :monospace:`show interfaces`.
-2. Select an OS, in this example, *IOSXE*.
+2. Select an OS, in this example, **IOSXE**.
-3. Select *show interfaces*, and then scroll down to the IOSXE schema.
+3. Select **show interfaces**, and then scroll down to the IOSXE schema.

-The following illustration shows part of the schema. *Optional* indicates keys that are not always included in the expected output.
+The following illustration shows part of the schema. **Optional** indicates keys that are not always included in the expected output.

 .. image:: ../images/schema_example.png